yoelmatveyev/marthue/INFO.md

 "."  - terminate the entire program

-"," - terminated the current block
+"," - finish the current block

 "?" - jump to a random block

 "+" - jump to the next block or terminate the program if the current block is the last one

-"-" - jump to the previous block or ignore, if the current block is the first.
+"-" - jump to the previous block or ignore, if the current block is the first one.

 Any attempt to jump to the same block as the current one or to a non-existent block is ignored.
 If several blocks are identically labeled, the program jumps randomly to one of them.